DaveParillo/code-ladder/FinancialFunction.md

 ## Parameters ##
   * **Rate:** Required.
 The interest rate per period.
->   For example, if you get a car loan at an annual percentage rate (APR) of
+>   For example, if you get a car loan at an annual percentage rate (APR) of 10%
-    1. percent and make monthly payments, the rate per period is 0.1/12, or 0.0083.
+    and make monthly payments, the rate per period is 0.1/12, or 0.0083.
   * **Period:** Required.
 The specif payment from 1 to NPer you want to calculate interest for.
   * **NPer:** Required.
 The total number of payment periods in the annuity.
 >   For example, if you make monthly payments on a four-year car loan, then